See Thailand Through My Lens

 Thanks to good physical health and an active, simple lifestyle, I have never needed any medicine beyond what nature itself provides.

-And in the everyday simplicity of this life — morning walks, nature, family, and loyal dogs — I have found a quiet sense of contentment that to me now is more valuable than comfort or wealth.
+And in the everyday simplicity of this life — morning walks, nature, family, and loyal dogs — I have found a quiet sense of contentment that to me now is more valuable than any comfort or wealth.

 In the stillness of nature, I have found what matters most to me: belonging, gratitude, and the gentle rhythm of ordinary days.